 Energy efficiency can seem like a huge, expensive undertaking, but it doesn’t have to be.
 Energy efficiency not only relates to how your home’s heating and cooling system is operating, but means that you’re potentially saving money every year.
 Standard practices such as turning off lights when you leave for work, changing out furnace and air filters, and programming your thermostat are a couple of the easiest, most impactful ways to make your home more efficient.
-We all realize that the winter and summer months in Kutztown can bring about an heightened dependency on both heating and cooling systems, so why not make sure they’re running at their most efficient levels?
+We all realize that the winter and summer months in Kutztown and Breinigsville can bring about an heightened dependency on both heating and cooling systems, so why not make sure they’re running at their most efficient levels?

 Dirty air filters alone can decrease the airflow in your home, resulting in a heating and cooling system that has to play catch-up by running harder than it would typically.
 Over time, those systems will wear down earlier, resulting in the need for a replacement sooner than you’d like.
 Swapping or cleaning your air filters monthly may dramatically change the life of your system and provide you with more consistent comfort as well.